metauni/metauni.github.io/posts/loci/loci.md

 * For the pairing on the exterior algebra see [TES](http://therisingsea.org/notes/TensorExteriorSymmetric.pdf).
 * See the [postulates of quantum mechanics](https://en.wikipedia.org/wiki/Mathematical_formulation_of_quantum_mechanics).
 Another physics reference I recommend is A. L. Fetter and J. D. Walecka "Quantum theory of many-particle systems", McGraw-Hill.
+* See Wikipedia for the basics on [fermionic Fock states](https://en.wikipedia.org/wiki/Fock_state).

 ### LC001.05 - Entanglement